Auraqule/music/README.md

-# Full Stack Music with Next.js 13.4 App Router: React, Tailwind, Supabase, PostgreSQL, Seerbit
+# Full Stack Music with Next.js 13.4 App Router: React, Tailwind, Supabase, PostgreSQL, Seerbit Payment System

 This is a repository for a Full Stack Spotify Clone with Next.js 13.4 App Router: React, Tailwind, Supabase, PostgreSQL, Seerbit

 Key Features:

 - Song upload
-- Stripe integration
 - Tailwind design for sleek UI
 - Tailwind animations and transition effects
 - Full responsiveness for all devices